 - Always Chaotic Evil: The Tyrann are vicious and destructive killers, with no exceptions.

-- Artistic License Paleontology: Played completely straight, but one should remember that this was meant as a Captain Ersatz of Dinotopia, and not a realistic representation of our world.
+- Artistic License Paleontology: Played completely straight: the setting is a Captain Ersatz of Dinotopia, not a realistic representation of our world.

 - Bittersweet Ending: You've defeated Moorkus Rex and observe the hatching of the Egg of Destiny in the White Arch.
 It's empty — just like in our world, the dinosaurs' destiny is to die out, leaving the world to the humans.

-- Captain Ersatz: The setting and plot was very reminiscent of James Gurney's Dinotopia series.
+- Captain Ersatz: The setting and plot is very reminiscent of James Gurney's Dinotopia series.

 - Chekhov's Gun: Staring at you the whole time you play, your cube-shaped mouse cursor.
 When you finally assemble the tablets, your mouse cursor is replaced by the resulting cube, allowing you to defeat Moorkus Rex merely by clicking him.
 Doubles as Foreshadowing.

 - Cool Mask: Lots of tribes in this game have these, but the Ulele in particular stand out.

 - Dragon-in-Chief: The Tyrann are the genuine threat.
 Moorkus Rex never leaves his lair, lies literally every time he opens his maw, and underneath the fearsome exterior is a tiny little mouse, which the tablets reveal at the end.